nguyen-gia-hien-tu/Knowledge-based-Chatbot/README.md

 - On the **"Client secrets"** section, there is a client secret shown along with a "Download JSON" button

-- Click on the download button to download the file to the root of the repository with the name **"firebase-google-oidc-client-secret.json"**
+- Download the file to a location of your choice (since we only need the content of the file, not the file location) and copy the content of the file to put as the value of the `GOOGLE_OIDC_CLIENT_SECRET` key in the `.env` file

-- Make sure the value of the key `GOOGLE_OIDC_CLIENT_SECRET_FILE` in the `.env` file has the value of `firebase-google-oidc-client-secret.json`, which is the name of the client secret file above
+  - This `GOOGLE_OIDC_CLIENT_SECRET` environment variable is used for the "Sign-in with Google" feature using OAuth2 Flow

 - Continue on this credentials page, locate the **"Authorized redirect URIs"** section